shakes98/Disaster-Response-Pipelines/README.md

 - model
 	- train_classifier.py: Python file that runs the ML pipeline and exports the model as a pickle file
-	- classifier.pkl: the saved model in a pickle file
+	- classifier.pkl: the saved model in a pickle file.
+Running the code will create a pickle file however this file itself was too large to be uploaded to github (https://knowledge.udacity.com/questions/547777)

 ## Instructions